The Joys of Being Creative While Waiting for the Phone to Ring

 When it finally came down to it, my first finished script was not something I did completely on my own.
 I made a friend in an acting class who jumped on the speeding freight train of self-discovery with me.
 We decided to take on the not-so-simple task of adapting Chekhov’s Three Sisters.
 “Out of love,” we told people, “out of a desire to get others to love him as much as we do,” even as we prayed that Uncle Anton would not smite us from above at every change we made to his masterpiece.

 It was the most fun I ever had working in this complex world of being an actor.
-I accomplished something and words cannot explain how proud of it I am.
+I accomplished something, and words cannot explain how proud I am of it.
 I decided that I was tired of auditioning for female characters who existed solely to admire their male counterparts and of reading scripts that, to be blunt, were crap.
 I knew that my crappy writing could be better than the crappy writing of those playwrights I was asking for a job.
 All those parts I longed to play, those stories I wanted to tell, those clever words I yearned to say?
 I was going to write them myself.

 After that, the floodgates burst open.
 More of my plays have been produced.
 People have paid to hear me recite my words, complete strangers have spoken sentences I struggled over in my bedroom, and directors have analyzed my plots as if I were a renowned, published playwright who actually knew what she was doing.

 Do you know what has also been deliciously satisfying?
 Walking into an audition room and being able to say that I’ve written and produced a credit on my resume.
 And those people behind the table?
 They take notice.
-They notice that you’re pro-active, that you work hard, and that you have a skill-set beyond acting.
-A self-produced credit on your resume indicates that you’re reliable and capable of committing to and completing a task, and this the kind of actor people want to cast.
+They notice that you’re proactive, that you work hard, and that you have a skill set beyond acting.
+A self-produced credit on your resume indicates that you’re reliable and capable of committing to and completing a task, and this is the kind of actor people want to cast.
 (Never mind all the unfinished scripts on your hard drive!)

 “But I’m definitely not a writer,” you say.
 You can tell stories and make art in so many complex ways, my beautifully talented comrades.
 Do you have an iPhone and a couple of actor friends?
 Spend the weekend making a film.
 Can you see yourself reading through Equity contracts and rummaging Goodwill for props?
 Produce a piece of work you love or, even better, one that a friend wrote.
 Do you love auditions and scanning through resumes and headshots?
-Ask a director friend if you could act as casting director on her next project.
+Ask a friend of the director if you could act as casting director for her next project.
 Are you really good at crafting websites or marketing on social media?
-Paint, take photographs, try your hand at graphic design!
-You have many skills, put them to use.
-Or consider how impressive would it be to learn a completely new skill!
+Paint, take photographs, and try your hand at graphic design!
+You have many skills; put them to use.
+Or consider how impressive it would be to learn a completely new skill!

 If you’re terrified to go at it alone, trust me, you’re going to meet dozens of people wanting to create things with you.
 Think of all the amazing artists out there itching to create who can collaborate with you and expand your network.
 How thrilling to think about all the beautiful art you’ll make!
 I’m so excited for you!
 Will it make you feel less like sticking a pencil through your eye to liven up your day job?
 Maybe not.
 But I’ll tell you what it will do: it will make you feel so much more productive and in control.
 You will have a creative outlet, something solid that you have made, and it will be something you didn’t have to ask for.